Mori Point: History

 An archaeological survey in 1969 revealed a shell midden at Mori Point, demonstrating pre-Columbian Native American residency.
 The limestone at Mori Point has been quarried by Native Americans and, later, by the Spanish.
 Francisco Sanchez received Rancho San Pedro in 1839 during the Rancho period, which encompassed much of present-day Pacifica, including the land that would later be called Mori Point.

 The land now occupied by Mori Point was purchased by Stefano Mori and his family in 1888, who operated a farm and ranch at the point.
 The kitchen, built to feed employees, eventually became the Mori Point Inn, which remained in operation until 1965.
 The exact date of establishment is in question, but newspaper reports from 1910 cite Steve Mori as manager of the Inn in 1910.
 During Prohibition, the Inn was a well-known speakeasy.

-Rocks from the limestone quarry were used as track ballast for the Ocean Shore Railroad and to rebuild San Francisco after the 1906 earthquake.
+Limestone from the Rockaway Quarry were used as track ballast for the Ocean Shore Railroad and to rebuild San Francisco after the 1906 earthquake.
 Highway 1, which divides Mori Point from Sweeney Ridge, occupies a cut first intended to accommodate the Ocean Shore Railroad.
 A 1938 photograph by Dorothea Lange shows a fishing village and the quarry in the background.

 During the 1920s, bootleggers used the site to bring alcohol into the Bay Area.
 Federal agents confiscated 24,000 cases of whiskey worth US$2,000,000 in 1923 from Jack Mori's farm, but Ray (or Rey) Mori was the only family member ever arrested for alcohol-related offenses during Prohibition.
 Ray was arrested in 1929 for serving alcoholic drinks at the Francisco Sanchez Adobe, which was operated as a restaurant on the surface and clandestinely as a speakeasy and bordello.
 He received four months of probation and a $225 fine.
 Ray and his wife Marie took over the operation of the inn by 1932, reportedly because Jack was being pressured by federal agents.
 The Inn closed in 1965 and it burned down on February 26, 1966, just three months after going out of business.

 After the Inn closed in 1965, the hillsides were used for motorcycle racing and sand quarrying, creating scars on the hillsides that are still visible.
 A development was proposed in 1984 and approved in 1988 by the City Council of Pacifica.
 The development would have encompassed 60 single-family homes, a horse show arena, and a 275-room hotel and conference center.
 The group "Pacificans for Mori Point" filed suit to block the development, charging the environmental impact report was incomplete.